 - The application will access the data in the current format.

-Taking into account the evolution of the Informix database
+Taking into account the evolution of PostgreSQL database

-To take into account the evolutions of the tables imported into the data model editor, on the "Analysis" pane, in the "Analysis" group, expand "Synchronization" and select "Update the analysis from the external databases".
+To take into account the evolutions of the tables imported into the data model editor, go to the "Synchronization" tab, "Analysis" group, expand "Analysis" and select "Update analysis from external databases".

 A wizard starts, allowing you to:

-- analyze the differences for the all the Informix tables.
+- analyze the differences for all the PostgreSQL tables.

-To open the connection to the Informix database, use the function HOpenConnection
+To establish the connection to the PostgreSQL database, call HOpenConnection

-, specifying the name of the connection to be opened.
+and specify the name of the connection to open.
 The connection name was defined when importing the structure of files into the analysis.

-, ...), the connection associated with description of the data file in the analysis will be opened automatically.
+- If you try to read the file directly (HReadFirst, ...), the connection associated with the file description in the analysis will be automatically opened.